jhpark-kaist/blogpost/_posts/2025-04-28-geometric-flow-matching.md

 ---

-## Case Study: Protein Modeling with GFM
+## Case Study - Protein Modeling with GFM

 Below we highlight representative works that leverage GFM for proteins.
 For context, SE(3)-equivariant diffusion models remain a strong baseline in this area <d-cite key="yim2023se"></d-cite>.